privacyidea/privacyidea/doc/machines/index.rst

    url=https://localhost
    admin=admin
    password=test
+   nosslcheck=False

 .. note:: To disable a SSH key for all servers, you simple can disable the SSH token in privacyIDEA.

+.. warning:: In a productive environment you should not set **nosslcheck** to true, otherwise you are vulnarable to man in the middle attacks.

 LUKS
 ----